Lekic/trace/app/views/documentation/_functionalrequirement2.html.md

 ### Technical Issues

 There are many technical issues to consider for accepting various file types.
 The first and foremost is viruses - the range of data types must be limited in an attempt to prevent the introduction of viruses into the system.
 The second is file size - as the user may be uploading from a mobile device on a cellular data network, image compression or zipping may be necessary to upload large quantities of data to the system.
-The third technical issue is connection reliability - the system must be able to store data locally in case of a connection interruption so the user’s data is not lost.
+The third technical issue is connection reliability - the system must be able to store data locally in case of a connection interruption so the user's data is not lost.

 ### Risks